FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-Everything else remains the same, we are now getting user information from FusionAuth in our application instead of fake user data.
+Everything else remains the same.
+We are now getting user information from FusionAuth in our application instead of fake user data.

-Go through the login process once again, and you should see "Welcome [your email address]".
+Go through the login process once again, and you should see "Welcome [your email address]" after successful authentication.

 ## Adding sign in and sign out in Vue

-We have previously created the endpoints for `login` and `logout` so let's add them in our Vue application.
-Create a new file named `Login.vue` and add the following
+We have previously created the server endpoints for `login` and `logout`.
+Let's add them to our Vue application.
+Create a new file named `Login.vue` and add the following:

 ```vue
 <template>